rachelbeddor/katacoda-scenarios/kylin-3-ubuntu/step2.md

 Do this again but this time type in 7070 to view Kylin

+**Give Kylin a few seconds to connect, just relax and have some "me time"**

 Use username and password ADMIN/KYLIN to get through